-The Minards produced a large family of 10 children, born over more than a quarter century between 1883 and 1909 -- Clarence Clyde "C.C."
+The Minards produced a large family of 10 children, born in Iowa over more than a quarter century between the years 1883 and 1909 -- Clarence Clyde "C.C."
 Minard, Eltha Maud Slack, Mabel Mae Goff, Jesse Ernest Minard, twins Oscie "Nettie" Ingersoll Burwell and Ostie Ettie Henneman, Forrest Edwin "Bob" Minard, Lola Rebecca Crawford, George Harold "Bibs" Minard and Albert Dewey Minard.

 After marriage, Albert and Mary first lived in Hepburn, Page County, IA.
 Later, they migrated to Hawleyville, IA.

 Seen here is a beautiful portrait of five of the Minard children.

 Sadly, son Albert died at age three in 1901, of a deadly case of spinal meningitis.
 His photograph portrait was preserved by the family, and passed down in the generations, so that he would not be forgotten.
 It may be seen on his individual biography.

 Albert "has for many years been one of the best known and respected citizens of the Hawleysville community," said a local newspaper, "known to all telephone patrons, as he helped with the telephone exchange, besides having a feed grinding business in recent years.
 His friends are numbered by the thousands."